inno-se/the-guide/README.md

 ## Architecture

+> [!Note]
+> In this guide, *architecture* (not preceded by *software*) and *software architecture* are used interchangeably.

+### What is the architecture?

 The *software architecture* of a system is the set of structures needed to reason about the system.
 These structures comprise software elements, relations among them, and properties of both. [[^Bck], p.
 2]

 A structure is architectural if it supports reasoning about the system and the system’s [quality attributes](#quality-attributes).
 The reasoning should be about attributes of the system that are important to some stakeholder(s). [[^Bck], p.
 3]

-Architecture provides a common language in which different concerns can be expressed, negotiated, and resolved at a level that is intellectually manageable even for large, complex systems. [[^Bck], p.
-29]
+The basic principle of *software architecture* is every software system is constructed to satisfy an organization’s business goals, and that the architecture of a system is a bridge between those (often abstract) business goals and the final (concrete) resulting system. [[^Bck], p.
+1]

+### Why is architecture important?

 Software architecture is important for a wide variety of technical and nontechnical reasons.
-Here are the main resons why architecture matters [[^Bck], p.
-36]:
+Here are the main resons why architecture matters: [[^Bck], p.
+36]

-1. An architecture will inhibit or enable a system’s driving [quality attributes](#quality-attributes).
+1. An architecture will inhibit or enable a system’s driving quality attributes.
 1. The decisions made in an architecture allow you to reason about and manage change as the system evolves.
 1. The analysis of an architecture enables early prediction of a system’s qualities.
 1. A documented architecture enhances communication among stakeholders.

+    Architecture represents a common abstraction of a system that most, if not all, of the system’s stakeholders can use as a basis for creating mutual understanding, negotiating, forming consensus, and communicating with each other. [[^Bck], p.
+28]

+    Architecture provides a common language in which different concerns can be expressed, negotiated, and resolved at a level that is intellectually manageable even for large, complex systems. [[^Bck], p.
+29]
 1. The architecture is a carrier of the earliest, and hence most-fundamental, hardest-to-change design decisions.
 1. An architecture defines a set of constraints on subsequent implementation.
 1. The architecture dictates the structure of an organization, or vice versa.